 Succeeding as an online retailer is tough.
 The market is dominated by huge marketplaces such as Amazon and eBay, as well as firmly-established sellers with a lot of momentum in specific niches.
-If you’re going to thrive as a merchant, you need to use every tool at your disposal — and one of the key tools is SEO.
+If you’re going to thrive as a merchant, you need to use every tool at your disposal — and one of the key tools is SEO and facebook advertising agencies.

 SEO, or search engine optimization, is the practice of tweaking your website and your content to improve your chances of ranking highly for relevant searches.
 Since most online shopping journeys start out with searches, this is immensely valuable.

 So what does ecommerce SEO specifically involve, and how can you use it to bring in more qualified leads and sell more products?
 Let’s take a closer look:

 There are two main branches to SEO: work you do to the pages on your website, and work you do elsewhere to bring in more traffic.
 On-page SEO involves a variety of things including (but not limited to) the following:

 - Choosing the right page titles and descriptions.

 - Including high-quality and digestible content.

 - Providing useful links and features.